 D = Conduct office hours (one-on-one interaction only)

-If a student scores at least 45 on the ESPA, he may assume teaching assistantship responsibilities which allow for one-on-one interaction with students, such as conducting office hours.
+If a student scores at least 45 on the ESPA, the student may assume teaching assistantship responsibilities which allow for one-on-one interaction with students, such as conducting office hours.
 The student cannot assume teaching assistantship responsibilities in a classroom setting.
 TAPE classes are required before the student is allowed to retake the ESPA test.

 E = Grade papers or handle other duties that do not require direct contact with students

 The student scored less than 45 on the ESPA test and must not be assigned duties that require direct contact with students.
 TAPE classes are required before the student is allowed to retake the ESPA test.
-If the student's score is below 40, she is required to take ESL Academic Oral Skills before enrolling in TAPE classes.
+If the student's score is below 40, the student is required to take ESL Academic Oral Skills before enrolling in TAPE classes.